thanossmilkos/AR-FirstGradeGreekCourse-app/README.md

 In total, the app consists of 6 mini games which are divided into three sections with two games each.
 The games are arranged in such a way that they reflect a level of difficulty, with each game being more difficult than the previous one.

+# Source code

+The source code for this app is located to the file above named "GoogleDriveLink4SourceCode", which is a google drive link which will directly to that.

+# Contact

+If you have any questions regarding the app, please be free and send me an email at thanossmilkos@gmail.com and i will try and clear whatever question you may have.